- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Those looking for cost-effective solutions should carefully consider what they need to take with them and what can be replaced when they arrive in Hong Kong.
 Furniture purchased for another city may not fit into a Hong Kong apartment (which will likely be small), and precious family heirlooms may be safer at a family member’s home or in a storage unit than on a long voyage across the sea.

-Furthermore, there is an IKEA in Hong Kong where good quality furniture can be picked up, and it even offers a delivery and installation service if an expat's toolkit hasn’t made the journey with them.
-It’s also good to keep an eye out on expat websites for people leaving Hong Kong who are looking to get rid of their furniture.
+Furthermore, IKEA has a number of stores in Hong Kong where good quality furniture can be picked up, and it even offers a delivery and installation service if an expat's toolkit hasn’t made the journey with them.
+It’s also good to keep an eye on expat websites for people leaving Hong Kong who are looking to get rid of their furniture.
 Some excellent quality items can be picked up for a small fee or sometimes just a delivery cost.

 Hiring an international shipping and removals company